-A Sydney-to-Canberra road trip takes just 3.5 hours, and travelling by car means that you can call in to see sites such as the Australian Botanic Garden at Mount Annan and the Bradman Museum and International Cricket Hall of Fame in pretty Bowral.
+A Sydney-to-Canberra road trip takes just three-and-a-half hours.
+Travelling by car means that you can call in to see sites such as the Australian Botanic Garden at Mount Annan and the Bradman Museum and International Cricket Hall of Fame in pretty Bowral.
 Fitzroy Falls in Morton National Park is a great place to stretch your legs on a picturesque walk and learn about the indigenous history of the area.

 The Legendary Pacific Coast takes at least four days to complete.
-Stop by a waterfront spot called the Entrance for daily pelican feeding before heading to Australia’s second-oldest city, Newcastle, to check out the local arts scene or hit the waves at Merewether Beach.
+Stop by a waterfront spot called the Entrance for daily pelican feeding before heading to Australia’s second-oldest city, Newcastle, to check out the arts scene or hit the waves at Merewether Beach.
 Port Stephens is perfect for whale or dolphin spotting, and don’t forget to make a photo stop at the Big Banana in Coffs Harbour before visiting the Dolphin Marine Conservation Reserve to swim with dolphins.

 The Grand Pacific drive starts at Australia’s oldest national park (Royal National Park), home to some of Australia’s most picturesque beaches at Wattamolla, Garie and Burning Palms.
-Stop at Bald Hill Lookout for incredible views of the coastline before crossing the famous Sea Cliff Bridge.
+Stop at Bald Hill Lookout for incredible views of the coastline before crossing the Sea Cliff Bridge.
 Take your pick of surf beaches or experience the tranquillity of the largest Buddhist temple in the southern hemisphere, Nan Tien Temple, in Wollongong.

 The seaside town of Kiama is famous for its blowhole – keep your eyes and ears peeled for the giant plume of white spray – while a detour to the roaring waterfalls of the Minnamurra Rainforest is a must.